 Debt Consolidation With A Balance Transfer Card

-Remember that this method can be risky; while the promotional time period offers you a leg up, once it is over, you are likely going to be facing a much higher interest rate.
-If you were unable to pay off your debt in the time you had anticipated, you might owe a lot of money in interest going forward and won’t actually end up helping to save money in the long run.
+This method can be risky, though.
+While the promotional period offers you a leg up, you’ll likely face a very high interest rate once it ends.
+If you can’t pay off your debt in the amount of time you anticipated, you could owe a lot of money in interest moving forward.

 Should I Consolidate My Debt?

 Debt consolidation can be beneficial for the right individual.
-Consolidating your debt could save you a significant amount of money in interest fees and help simplify your payments.
-However, debt consolidation is only a temporary solution.
-If you continue to rack up charges on your credit cards, your problem will only continue to grow.
+Consolidating debt can help you pay less in interest and simplify your monthly payments.
+However, debt consolidation is only a short-term solution.
+If you continue to rack up credit card charges, your debt will continue to grow.

-Be sure to talk to a financial professional who can help you decide if debt consolidation is right for you.
-They will be able to assist you in choosing the right option and provide you with tips to prevent you from falling back into debt.
+You may also want to talk with a financial professional who can help you decide if debt consolidation is right for you.
+They can assist you in choosing the best solution for your needs and provide tips on how to avoid falling back into debt.

-If you are able to manage your monthly payments on your own still, consider setting a strict monthly budget.
-This strategy can help you evaluate your current income and expenses to see if you may be able to allocate any extra funds towards your debt.
-Consider trying a new way of tackling your debt such as the snowball or avalanche method.
+If you can manage your monthly payments on your own, consider setting a strict monthly budget.
+This can help you evaluate your current income and expenses to see if you have any extra funds to put toward debt payments.
+Consider tackling your debt in a different way, such as the debt snowball or debt avalanche method.

-If your debt is making you feel overwhelmed and you feel like you need assistance, you may want to consider enrolling in a debt management plan.
-With these plans, you make one monthly payment to a nonprofit credit counseling agency instead of a direct lender payment.
-They will then make your payments on behalf of you.
+Trying to pay off multiple debts at once can become overwhelming.
+If you feel like you need assistance, you may want to consider enrolling in a debt management plan.
+With this kind of plan, you make one monthly payment to a credit counseling agency.
+The agency then makes your payments to lenders on your behalf.

-Final Thoughts: Is Debt Consolidation Right For You?
+Final Thoughts: Consider Your Finances To Determine If Debt Consolidation Is Right For You

-If you’re unsure of the best next step, one option is to consult with a credit counselor to find out more about how debt consolidation could affect you.
-If you’re ready, start your personal loan application with Rocket LoansSM today.
+If you’re unsure of the best next step for your financial future, you could consult a credit counselor to learn more.
+If you think a debt consolidation loan is right for you, start your personal loan application with Rocket LoansSM today.

 Viewing 1 - 3 of 3